Are High IQ People More Successful?

 • Some researchers have suggested that any randomly selected group of children with similar backgrounds would have been just as successful as Terman's original subjects.

-• And many others have expressed concern that intelligence tests, in general, are biased in favor of children of higher socioeconomic status.
+• Many others have expressed concern that intelligence tests are generally biased in favor of children of higher socioeconomic status.

 Personality Traits, IQ, and Success